 Providing for your dog’s physical health through exercise is good and very necessary, but channeling your dog’s mind is equally as important.

-Read “Mental enrichment and Mind stimulation” for more on this and to learn about the six types of mental enrichment and mind stimulation.
+Read “Mental stimulation for Border Collies and Herding Breeds” for more on this and to learn about the six types of mental enrichment and mind stimulation.

 Teach new commands and tricks